jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

 ### **Task 4b.
 Conclusion**

-Now that you've explored and visualized your data, the next step is to share your findings with Harriet Hadzic, Waze's Director of Data Analysis.
-Consider the following questions as you prepare to write your executive summary.
-Think about key points you may want to share with the team, and what information is most relevant to the user churn project.

-**Questions:**

-1. What types of distributions did you notice in the variables?
-What did this tell you about the data?

-2. Was there anything that led you to believe the data was erroneous or problematic in any way?

-3. Did your investigation give rise to further questions that you would like to explore or ask the Waze team about?

-4. What percentage of users churned and what percentage were retained?

-5. What factors correlated with user churn?
-How?

-6. Did newer uses have greater representation in this dataset than users with longer tenure?
-How do you know?

-Answers:
+**Key Learnings and Obvervations**

-1. Mostly right tail skewed distributions, but some normal distributions of others.
+1. Most of the distributions were right tail skewed distributions, but some normal distributions of others.
 Normal driving habits (drive distance and drive times) are generally in shorter ranges tend to go together.
 2. The large amount of outliers and scatter plots indicate a major problem with this dataset.
-3. Yes.
-What the heck is going on with this dataset?
+3. Much of what I found in this EDA raised more questions than answered.
 4. 18% of users churned and 82% were retained.
 5. Fewer driving days correlated with increased user churn.
 Longer drives also tended to correlate with increased churn.
 6. This dataset has about an equal representation among all tenure lengths due to the histogram of "n_days_after_onboarding" being a normal distribution.